 Southern Coastal Plain: Gulf Islands National Seashore (GUIS)

-Southeastern Plain to Interior Plateau: Natchez Trace Parkway.
+Southeastern Plain to Interior Plateau: Natchez Trace Parkway (NATR).

 Despite the region’s limited elevational change, biological diversity is high, with striking habitat turnover both within and among individual park units.
 Many parks contain regions of upland, lowland and coastal physical landscapes and exist at or near the climatic convergence point between the temperate and subtropical zones.
 This unique location makes the Gulf Coast region and its parks a center of biodiversity of great national value and interest.